Does Botox Help Under Eyes?

 How Botox Works?

-Injections are applied directly underneath your skin.
-Botox is an anti-aging procedure that works by relaxing muscles in your face.
-When you talk, smile or laugh, these muscles contract, which can lead to wrinkles and other skin changes.
-But, Botox reduces these effects by making your skin smooth.
+Injections are applied directly underneath your skin into the specific muscle groups responsible for your most common facial movements.
+Botox is a premier anti-aging procedure that works by temporarily relaxing muscles in your face, effectively putting them in a “resting state.”
+When you talk, smile, or laugh, these muscles contract and pull the overlying skin into folds, which—over years of repetition—can lead to deep, permanent wrinkles and other significant skin changes.

 What to Expect?